Justyna Jegiołka

-Justyna Jegiołka (born 17 September 1991) is a retired Polish tennis player.
+Justyna Jegiołka (born 17 September 1991) is a Polish former tennis player.

 She won two singles and 16 doubles titles on the ITF Circuit in her career.
 On 6 October 2014, she reached her best singles ranking of world No. 298.
 On 18 April 2016, she peaked at No. 191 in the doubles rankings.

-Jegiołka made her WTA Tour debut at the 2013 Qatar Ladies Open partnering Veronika Kapshay in doubles; they lost in the first round to Shuko Aoyama and Megan Moulton-Levy.
+Jegiołka made her WTA Tour debut at the 2013 Qatar Ladies Open, partnering with Veronika Kapshay in doubles; they lost in the first round to Shuko Aoyama and Megan Moulton-Levy.